Pylons/pyramid/docs/narr/subrequest.rst

 handler, and no tweens will be invoked.

-In the example above, the call to :meth:`~pyramid.request.Request.invoke_subrequest` will generally always return a Response object, even when the view it invokes raises an exception, because it uses the default ``use_tweens=True`` and a :term:`exception view` is configured.
+In the example above, the call to :meth:`~pyramid.request.Request.invoke_subrequest` will always raise an exception.
+This is because it's using the default value for ``use_tweens``, which is ``False``.
+You can pass ``use_tweens=True`` instead to ensure that it will convert an exception to a Response if an :term:`exception view` is configured instead of raising the exception.
+This because exception views are called by the exception view :term:`tween` as described in :ref:`exception_views` when any view raises an exception.

-We can cause the subrequest to not be run through the tween stack by passing ``use_tweens=False`` to the call to :meth:`~pyramid.request.Request.invoke_subrequest`, like this:
+We can cause the subrequest to be run through the tween stack by passing ``use_tweens=True`` to the call to :meth:`~pyramid.request.Request.invoke_subrequest`, like this:

 .. code-block:: python